wp-plugins/evarisk/include/lib/odtPhpLibrary/zip/pclzip/readme.txt

   Corrected in Version 1.1.2 :

-    - Corrected : Winzip is unable to delete or add new files in a PclZip created archives.
+    - Corrected : Winzip is unable to delete or add new files in a digiPclZip created archives.

   Corrected in Version 1.1.1 :